GrossDesignCo/unnamed-astronav-game-idea/README.md

 Stub.
 Tracking notes for a game idea.
 AI controller for a simulated rocket

-## Neural/AI of some kind, train AI to efficciently navigate the system
+## Neural/AI of some kind, train AI to efficiently navigate the system
 * learn to navigate a system efficiently

 ### AI Goals/Metrics